 |Elective(s)||Sufficient credits to bring total to at least 60.
 Refers to transferable coursework.
 Reach a total of 60 credits once transferred to UBC.|

-- Because enrolment in the program is limited and competitive, applicants should be aware that satisfying the minimum entrance requirements does not guarantee admission.
-Applicants can expect to present much higher averages to be competitive in the admission process; the competition will vary for each applicant pool.
+Because enrolment in the program is limited and competitive, applicants should be aware that satisfying the minimum entrance requirements does not guarantee admission.

-For further assistance, you may contact the Recruitment and Admissions Officer at firstname.lastname@example.org.
+For further assistance, you may contact the Office of Student Services at email@example.com.
 Questions pertaining to specific coursework that is not addressed on this page should be accompanied by the institution's name, course code (i.e. ENGL 100), and year that courses were completed.
 In some cases, course outlines may be requested.